Parents of accused North Carolina shooter express sorrow

 Austin Thompson remains hospitalized in critical condition following his arrest on Thursday night, hours after the shooting began.

+The Associated Press generally does not name people under 18 who are accused of crimes, but is identifying Austin Thompson because of the severity and publicity of the shootings and because his parents have voluntarily named him in their public statement.

 The Wake County prosecutor has said she will pursue adult charges against the suspect.
-Authorities had previously identified the shooter as a 15-year-old boy but had not publicly released the name.
+Authorities had previously identified the shooter as a 15-year-old boy but had not publicly released his name.

+Investigators have not disclosed where Austin Thompson obtained the gun or guns used in the shooting.
+A lawyer for the parents didn’t immediately respond to an email Wednesday asking if the parents knew how he got the weaponry he used.

 Callers who dialed 911 during the shooting rampage described encountering bodies on the streets or front yards of their neighborhood and along a trail popular with runners and bikers, according to recordings released by authorities.
 Witnesses said shooter was wearing camouflage and using a shotgun in the attacks that began shortly after 5 p.m.